boyserk84/opencv_android_studio_facedetection/README.md

 ```
 nm /YOURPATH/app/build/intermediates/cmake/debug/obj/x86/libdetection_based_tracker.so | grep NATIVE_METHOD_NAME_FROM_JNI_CLASS
 ```
 If it was there then check if the package has any special character or underscore.
-JNI does not play well this type of characters. i.e. `com.xxx.yyy_zzzzz` package name will cause `UnsatisfieldLinkError`.
+JNI does not play well with these characters. i.e. `com.xxx.yyy_zzzzz` package name will cause `UnsatisfieldLinkError`.
 It's recommended to change its package name to `com.xxx.yyy.zzzzz`.

-Motivation
-===
-This project is adapted from the actual Hackathon at work during the summer of 2019 (July 17 to July 19).
-I did OpenCV integration into the existing `Unity-Android` project.
-I just wanted to see how quickly I could incorporate `OpenCV` into the project and learned the basic of facial detection and machine learning.
-Although the project in this repo does not have Unity portion, it should give you a groundwork to build on top of it and help avoiding spending too much time (mis)configure your project and search through StackOverflow and Google for the solution.

 Author